MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/evaluate-sdk.md

 ## Built-in evaluators

 Built-in evaluators support the following application scenarios:

-+ **Query and response**: This scenario is designed for applications that involve sending in queries and generating responses.
+- **Query and response**: This scenario is designed for applications that involve sending in queries and generating responses.
-+ **Retrieval augmented generation**: This scenario is suitable for applications where the model engages in generation using a retrieval-augmented approach to extract information from your provided documents and generate detailed responses.
+- **Retrieval augmented generation**: This scenario is suitable for applications where the model engages in generation using a retrieval-augmented approach to extract information from your provided documents and generate detailed responses.

-For more in-depth information on each evaluator definition and how it's calculated, learn more [here](../../concepts/evaluation-metrics-built-in.md).
+For more in-depth information on each evaluator definition and how it's calculated, see [Evaluation and monitoring metrics for generative AI](../../concepts/evaluation-metrics-built-in.md).

 | Category  | Evaluator class                                                                                                                    |
 |-----------|------------------------------------------------------------------------------------------------------------------------------------|